dtolnay/syn/README.md

 }
 ```

-The [`heapsize`] example directory shows a complete working Macros 1.1
+The [`heapsize`] example directory shows a complete working implementation of a
-implementation of a custom derive.
-It works on any Rust compiler 1.15+.
-The
+derive macro.
+It works on any Rust compiler 1.31+.
+The example derives a
-example derives a `HeapSize` trait which computes an estimate of the amount of
+`HeapSize` trait which computes an estimate of the amount of heap memory owned
-heap memory owned by a value.
+by a value.

 [`heapsize`]: examples/heapsize